doudar/SmartSpin2k/Hardware/README.md

 Version 1 is the most tested and currently used.

-Version 2 is new and not well tested, but prints easier, is smaller and uses less hardware.
+Version 2 is new, prints easier, is smaller and uses less hardware.
 It is currently only compatable with the PCB.

 The inserts and knob_cup_v2 work with both versions of the hardware.
 You'll need prints from both of those folders no matter which version of the case you decide to use.